zeGolem/openfdd/README.md

 * SteelSeries Rival 3 Wireless
   * Missing RGB configurations
   * Missing button remapping
+* SteelSeries Aerox 3 Wireless
+  * Supports only setting the DPI, the rest is comming soon™!

 And others coming!
 There isn't much stuff yet here, because I don't have many Fancy Devices™...
 I do have a SteelSeries Rival 100 & 110, and just